-Normally expected cyanide concentrations in blood of most animal species are usually <0.5 μg/mL.
-Minimal lethal blood concentrations are ∼3.0 μg/mL or less.
+Normally expected cyanide concentrations in blood of most animal species are usually <0.5 mcg/mL.
+Minimal lethal blood concentrations are ~3 mcg/mL or less.
 Cyanide concentrations in muscle are similar to those in blood, but concentrations in liver are generally lower than those in blood.
-In dogs, whole blood cyanide concentrations may be 4–5× greater than serum concentrations because of binding to ferric ions and sequestration in RBC.
+In dogs, whole blood cyanide concentrations may be 4–5 times greater than serum concentrations because of binding to ferric ions and sequestration in RBCs.

-Differential diagnoses include poisonings by nitrate or nitrite, urea, organophosphate, carbamate, chlorinated hydrocarbon pesticides, and toxic gases (carbon monoxide and hydrogen sulfide), as well as infectious or noninfectious diseases that cause sudden death.
+Differential diagnoses include poisonings by nitrate or nitrite, urea, organophosphate, carbamate, chlorinated hydrocarbon pesticides, and toxic gases (carbon monoxide and hydrogen sulfide), as well as infectious or noninfectious diseases and other toxidromes that cause sudden death.

 Treatment, Control, and Prevention

 Sodium thiosulfate alone is also an effective antidotal therapy at ≥500 mg/kg, IV, plus 30 g/cow, PO, to detoxify any remaining HCN in the rumen.
-Oxygen should be used where available in supplementing nitrite or thiosulfate therapy, especially in small animals.
-Hyperbaric oxygen therapy (100% oxygen breathed intermittently at a pressure >1 atmosphere absolute) causes an above normal partial pressure of oxygen (PO2) in arterial blood and markedly increases the amount of oxygen dissolved in plasma.
+When available, oxygen should be used to supplement nitrite or thiosulfate therapy, especially in small animals.
+Hyperbaric oxygen therapy (100% oxygen breathed intermittently at a pressure >1 atmosphere absolute) causes an above-normal partial pressure of oxygen (PO2) in arterial blood and markedly increases the amount of oxygen dissolved in plasma.
 Oxygen-dependent cellular metabolic processes benefit from heightened oxygen tension in capillaries and enhanced oxygen diffusion from capillaries to critical tissues.
 Activated charcoal does not effectively absorb cyanide and thus is not recommended PO for antidotal therapy.

 Caution is indicated in treatment.
 All cyanide antidotes are toxic by themselves.
 Many clinical signs of nitrate and prussic acid poisoning are similar, and injecting sodium nitrite induces methemoglobinemia identical to that produced by nitrite poisoning.
 If in doubt of the diagnosis, methylene blue, IV, at 4–22 mg/kg, may be used to induce methemoglobin.
 Because methylene blue can serve as both a donor and acceptor of electrons, it can reduce methemoglobin in the presence of excess methemoglobin or induce methemoglobin when only hemoglobin is present (but sodium nitrate is the more effective treatment for cyanide poisoning if the diagnosis is certain).

-Pasture grasses (eg, Sudan grass and sorghum-Sudan grass hybrids) should not be grazed until they are 15–18 in. tall to reduce danger from prussic acid poisoning.
-Forage sorghums should be several feet tall.
+The best preventive step is to test suspect feed and/or pastures before allowing consumption.
+Pasture and forage sorghums (eg, Sudan grass and sorghum-Sudan grass hybrids) should not be grazed until they are >60 cm tall or have been proved by testing to have acceptable cyanide levels, to reduce danger from prussic acid poisoning.
 Animals should be fed before first turning out to pasture; hungry animals may consume forage too rapidly to detoxify HCN released in the rumen.
-Animals should be turned out to new pasture later in the day; prussic acid release potential is reported to be highest during early morning hours.
+Animals should be turned out to new pasture later in the day; potential for prussic acid release is reported to be highest during early morning hours.
 Free-choice salt and mineral with added sulfur may help protect against prussic acid toxicity.
 Grazing should be monitored closely during periods of environmental stress, eg, drought or frost.
 Abundant regrowth of sorghum can be dangerous; these shoots should be frozen and wilted before grazing.